hortonworks-sk/CML-Tensorboard-AMP/README.md

 # TensorBoard

-[TensorBoard](https://www.tensorflow.org/tensorboard/)  provides the visualization and tooling needed for machine learning experimentation:
+As stated on Tensorflow's homepage, [TensorBoard](https://www.tensorflow.org/tensorboard/)  provides the visualization and tooling needed for machine learning experimentation:

 - Tracking and visualizing metrics such as loss and accuracy
 - Visualizing the model graph (ops and layers)